How to Stop Caring What Other People Think

 It’s so easy to want to impress others.
 The pressure to be seen as successful, “together,” and crushing it 24/7 is real.

-So, how do you switch gears from obsessing over what others think to focusing on authentic achievement — you know — stuff that actually matters to you?
+So, how do you switch gears from obsessing over what others think to focusing on authentic achievements.
+Stuff that actually matters to you?

 Define success for yourself.
 What does success really look like for you?
 Not what your parents, your boss, or social media think it should be.
 Maybe it’s finally going after that goal you’ve been thinking about for years, getting clear about what you want, or just feeling good at the end of the day.
 Write it down.
 Own it.